Next.js Quickstart (5m)

 Add your API key and Project ID to your local environment.

-- For Development Environments: Navigate to the Developer Keys page in the sidebar.
+Navigate to the Dashboard.
+Go to the Developer Keys page in the sidebar.

-Add the Project ID and API Key to your environment.
+Add the Project ID and Development API key to your environment.

 Protect Your API Keys!